Siddharthprabhakar/CodeOdyssey/README.md

 ## Overview

-CodeOdyssey is a web application built using ReactJS, CSS, Bootstrap, and JavaScript.
+CodeOdyssey is a full-stack web application built using ReactJS, CSS, Bootstrap, JavaScript, Express.js, and MongoDB.
 It serves as a comprehensive platform that provides curated coding roadmaps developed by working professionals, offering a unique perspective tailored for students.

 ## Features